harrism04/slideofhand/memory-bank/techContext.md

         -   RLS policies configured for `anon` role.
         -   Requires `exec_sql` PostgreSQL function for schema management.
 -   **AI Services**:
-    -   OpenAI API (gpt-4o-mini with web_search_tool)
+    -   **OpenAI API (gpt-4o-mini)**:
-    -   Local Analysis (planned: Groq API - groq-whisper-large-v3-turbo for speech analysis, currently local)
-    -   Firecrawl (for URL summarization - planned)
+        -   Used for presentation content generation (including URL summarization via web_search_tool).
--   **Speech Processing**: Browser Web Speech API for transcription, custom local logic for analysis.
+        -   Used for comprehensive analysis of transcribed recordings for feedback (standard practice mode).
+        -   Used for generating textual responses/questions for the interactive Q&A practice mode.
+    -   **GROQ API**:
+        -   **`groq-whisper-large-v3-turbo`**: Used for highly accurate speech-to-text transcription.
+        -   **`playai-tts` (e.g., Fritz-PlayAI voice)**: Used for text-to-speech synthesis for the AI's voice in interactive Q&A mode.
+    -   **Firecrawl**: Used for web content scraping for URL summarization (can be leveraged by OpenAI or used directly).

 ## Development Setup